-Level 1 Water Supply Shortage Continues Into Fall
+Level 1 Water Supply Shortage Continues Into Spring

-Effective November 1, 2016, watering is restricted to one day a week, Wednesdays only.
+Effective April 1, 2017, watering is restricted to three days a week.

 Over the past several years, the community’s response and cooperation to our calls for water use reduction have been phenomenal!
 Water use was down 20% in the months after the Level 1 Water Supply Shortage declaration in 2014 and then reached 33% in 2015 in response to the Level 2 declaration.
 In 2015 alone, the community saved over 968 million gallons of water!
 Thank you to the Morgan Hill community for your significant water conservation efforts.
 You are making a difference!

 The city's permanent Water Supply Shortage Ordinance No.2177 outlines a response plan for the city to use during droughts and other supply shortages when reductions greater than 10% are needed.
 As we enter the Spring, a Level 1 Water Supply Shortage Condition remains in effect.

 During a Level 1 condition, the following provisions apply:

 - Limits on Watering Days: Watering or irrigating of lawn, landscape or other vegetated area with potable water is limited to three days per week through October 31st as follows:

 - Mondays, Thursdays and Saturdays for odd numbered addresses

 - Tuesdays, Fridays and Sundays for even numbered addresses